Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Experimental setup

-In contrast to \cite{Poria2016, Zhang2015} we used the BiLSTM architecture to train word embeddings based on sequences of characters.
-We initialized randomly vector of length equal to 25 for each of the character.
+We used a single layer for the forward and backward LSTMs whose dimensions are set to 25.
+Tuning this dimension did not significantly impact model performance.
+In all our experiments we initialized a random vector of length equal to 25 for each of the characters.
 The dropout for the input layer was set to 0.5.
-We concatenated character embeddings with word embeddings and fed them together to the network.
-Each of the character embedding model has been trained separately on train sets.
+We concatenated character embeddings of words with word embeddings and fed them together to the network (Figure \ref{fig:word-char-bilstm}).
+Each of the character embedding models was trained separately on train sets.